 8. Graphite Docs

 Graphite Docs is a text editor built on a blockchain that you can use to invite employees.
-The editor is easy to use and includes a minimal UI with direct controls and interactive elements of design.
-Despite the lightweight GUI, all the useful editing features are available, except that you have only three fonts in the free edition of Graphite Docs.
+The editor is easy to use and includes a minimal UI with direct controls and interactive design elements.
+Despite the lightweight GUI, all the valuable editing features are available, except that you have only three fonts in the free edition of Graphite Docs.
 Graphite Docs uses BlockStack to sign in based on this blockchain.
-In addition to the text editor, there is a vault, i.e. a storage drive blockchain-backed with a range of secure documents.
+In addition to the text editor, there is a vault, i.e., a storage drive blockchain-backed with a range of secure documents.
 Added protection over Google Docs and other applications on the drive.

-This is a guide to Google docs alternative.
-Here we discuss the various alternatives to Google Docs along with their features.
+This is a guide to Google Docs Alternative.
+Here we discuss the introduction and various alternatives of Google Docs.
 You can choose any of them based on your requirements.
 You may also have a look at the following articles to learn more –